4id3y/unraid-youtube-dl/README.md

 # Instructions

-* 1 Just paste https://github.com/4id3y/unraid-templates into the docker/templates section on unraid
+* Just paste https://github.com/4id3y/unraid-templates into the docker/templates section on unraid

-* 2 Click add container and select unraid-youtube-dl from the 4id3y subsection
+* Click add container and select unraid-youtube-dl from the 4id3y subsection

-* 3 Then fill out the fields as below
+* Then fill out the fields as below

   * Name: Name of your container

-  * Download Location: Folder you with the container to download to.
+  * Download Location: Folder you require the container to download to.
 This maps to /persistent in the container.

   * Playlist URL: The URL of your Youtube playlist